Organising and exploring data is a critical step between data collection and meaningful analysis.

 🧩 Clean data = reliable analysis

-❌ Clean data isn’t perfect — just ready for reliable calculation.
+❌ Clean data isn’t perfect data; it’s data ready for reliable calculation.

 | Type | Description | Examples | Operations Allowed |